Assault and Battery

 Aggravated Assault and Battery is a crime that might be charged if the alleged victim is over the age of 60, or the alleged victim is pregnant, or the alleged victim suffered serious injuries, or the alleged victim is mentally retarded.
 Attorney Spring defends these cases in the same way he defends simple assault and battery cases.

-Given the serious consequences that result from a conviction for assault and battery, it is essential that you have an attorney who is experienced in trying these types of cases.
+A conviction for assault and battery will result is serious consequences.
+It is extremely important that you have an attorney who has experience in defending these types of cases.
 Attorney Spring has the necessary experience to aggressively defend your case.